YuxuanLongBeyond/PCSC_2019_Data_Approx/README.md

 ### Fitting Methods
 To use one specific method, assign the method name to the parameter *approximation_method*.
-For polynomial fitting, we set **approximation_method** = polynomial.
+For polynomial fitting, we set `approximation_method = polynomial`.
 This method has two relevant parameters:
 1. `polynomial_degree`, which controls the degree of the polynomial.
 2. `polynomial_lambda`, small non-negative number to be added on the diagonal when solving the linear system.
 By default, it is zero.